deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   It transfers user to ``greeting_node`` no matter what user writes.

 * ``pipeline`` is a special object that processes user requests according to provided script.
-  In order to create pipeline, the script should be provided and two two-string tuples: the first specifies initial node flow and name and the second (optional) specifies fallback node flow and name (if not provided it equals to the first one by default).
+  In order to create a pipeline, the script should be provided and two two-string tuples: the first specifies initial node flow and name and the second (optional) specifies fallback node flow and name (if not provided it equals to the first one by default).